wp-plugins/wptouch/readme.txt

 * Added new notice for 2.0
 * Added line in core-functions.php for full support of qTranslate
 * Fixed issue with wp-skyscraper plugin
+* Added cache manifest file for speedier browsing on supported servers and devices
 * Added automatic WP Super Cache detection and configuration for the upcoming version of WP Super Cache
-* Added cache manifest file and reduced jQuery 1.3.2 files for speedier browsing

 = Version 1.9.9.8 =